yegle/os-program-projects/pg3/README.md

-# HW #2 for Operating System
+# HW #3 for Operating System

 by [Yuchen Ying](yegle@uga.edu) and [Yue Yin](yinyue@uga.edu).

 ## Program Introduction & Directory Structure

-We wrote two client-server applications using JAVA sockets and RMI.
+In HW #2, we wrote two client-server applications using JAVA sockets and RMI.
+This time we changed them by adding threads.

 ## System Requirement